Finite element hybridization of port-Hamiltonian systems: Algebraic realization of the weak formulation

 Unbroken discrete forms over the facets are obtained by making the broken version single valued, i.e. $V_h^{k, \bm{t}} = W_h^{k, \bm{t}} \cap V^k$.
 When an unbroken facet form $v_h^{k, \bm{t}} \in V_h^{k, \bm{t}}$ is paired with a broken one $\mu_h^{k, \bm{n}} \in W_h^{k, \bm{n}}$, the integral over the disjoint union $\partial T_h$ can be converted to an integral over the set of facets $\mathcal{F}_h$ by introducing the jump operator.
 As anticipated at the beginning of the appendix, inner and outer oriented forms behave differently under interconnection.
-When duality pairing of broken and unbroken forms is considering a jump operators appears.
-This jump operator sums up outer oriented forms (the sum should be zero as the normal changes sign from one element to another) and takes the difference of inner oriented forms.
-The normal trace of an inner oriented form is outer oriented form and vice-versa. \paragraph{Normal trace of inner oriented forms} The jump operator on the normal trace of inner oriented forms sums them
+When the inner product of broken and unbroken forms is considered an average appear.